 Rev. George L. Zocher

-After serving the Ebenezer German Congregational Church in Portland, Rev. Zocher went on to the Zion Church in Ritzville, Washington (1928-1933), the First German church in Dryden, Washington (1934-1936), and St. Mark’s Church in Olympia, Washington (1931-1940).
+After serving at Ebenezer First German Congregational Church in Portland, Rev. Zocher went on to Zion Church in Ritzville, Washington (1928-1933), the First German Church in Dryden, Washington (1934-1936), and St. Mark’s Church in Olympia, Washington (1931-1940).

-After serving the Ebenezer German Congregational Church in Portland, Rev. Zocher went on to the Zion Church in Ritzville, Washington (1928-1933), the First German church in Dryden, Washington (1934-1936), and St. Mark’s Church in Olympia, Washington (1931-1940).
+After serving at Ebenezer First German Congregational Church in Portland, Rev. Zocher went on to Zion Church in Ritzville, Washington (1928-1933), the First German Church in Dryden, Washington (1934-1936), and St. Mark’s Church in Olympia, Washington (1931-1940).

 Sources